ryantd42/NY-Legislative-Git/2023/A6889A-2023/bill.md

- AND  PROCEEDS  WITH AN ACTION IN A COURT OF COMPETENT JURISDICTION UNDER PARAGRAPH (I) OF SUBDIVISION (B) OF THIS SECTION, THE STATUTE OF LIMITA- TIONS WITH REGARD TO ALL CLAIMS BROUGHT OR THAT RELATE BACK TO ANY CLAIM BROUGHT IN ARBITRATION SHALL BE TOLLED AS  OF  THE  DATE  OF  THE  FIRST FILING OF A CLAIM IN A COURT, ARBITRATION FORUM, OR OTHER DISPUTE RESOL- UTION FORUM.
+ AND  PROCEEDS  WITH AN ACTION IN A COURT OF COMPETENT JURISDICTION UNDER PARAGRAPH (I) OF SUBDIVISION (B) OF THIS SECTION, THE STATUTE OF LIMITA- TIONS WITH REGARD TO ALL CLAIMS BROUGHT OR THAT RELATE BACK TO ANY CLAIM
+ A. 6889--A  3

+ BROUGHT IN ARBITRATION SHALL BE TOLLED AS  OF  THE  DATE  OF  THE  FIRST FILING OF A CLAIM IN A COURT, ARBITRATION FORUM, OR OTHER DISPUTE RESOL- UTION FORUM.
   (D)  IF THE EMPLOYEE OR CONSUMER PROCEEDS WITH AN ACTION IN A COURT OF COMPETENT JURISDICTION, THE COURT SHALL IMPOSE SANCTIONS ON THE DRAFTING PARTY IN ACCORDANCE WITH THIS CHAPTER.
- A. 6889  3

   § 7513-B. FEES AND EXPENSES OF ARBITRATION CONTINUANCE.
-(A) (I) IN  AN EMPLOYMENT  OR  CONSUMER  ARBITRATION THAT REQUIRES, EITHER EXPRESSLY OR THROUGH APPLICATION OF STATE OR FEDERAL LAW OR THE RULES  OF  THE  ARBI- TRATION  PROVIDER,  THAT  THE  DRAFTING PARTY SHALL PAY CERTAIN FEES AND COSTS  DURING  THE PENDENCY OF AN ARBITRATION PROCEEDING, IF THE FEES OR COSTS REQUIRED TO CONTINUE THE ARBITRATION PROCEEDING ARE NOT PAID WITH- IN THIRTY DAYS AFTER THE DUE DATE, THE DRAFTING  PARTY  IS  IN  MATERIAL BREACH  OF  THE ARBITRATION AGREEMENT, IS IN DEFAULT OF THE ARBITRATION, AND WAIVES ITS RIGHT TO COMPEL THE EMPLOYEE OR CONSUMER TO PROCEED  WITH THAT ARBITRATION AS A RESULT OF THE MATERIAL BREACH.
+(A) (I) IN  AN EMPLOYMENT  OR  CONSUMER  ARBITRATION,  EXCEPT  AN ARBITRATION AGREEMENT INCLUDED IN  THE  TERMS  OF  A  COLLECTIVE  BARGAINING  AGREEMENT,  THAT REQUIRES,  EITHER  EXPRESSLY  OR THROUGH APPLICATION OF STATE OR FEDERAL LAW OR THE RULES OF THE ARBITRATION PROVIDER, THAT  THE  DRAFTING  PARTY SHALL  PAY  CERTAIN FEES AND COSTS DURING THE PENDENCY OF AN ARBITRATION PROCEEDING, IF THE FEES OR COSTS REQUIRED TO  CONTINUE  THE  ARBITRATION PROCEEDING  ARE  NOT  PAID  WITHIN  THIRTY  DAYS AFTER THE DUE DATE, THE DRAFTING PARTY IS IN MATERIAL BREACH OF THE ARBITRATION AGREEMENT, IS IN DEFAULT OF THE ARBITRATION, AND WAIVES ITS RIGHT TO COMPEL THE  EMPLOYEE OR CONSUMER TO PROCEED WITH THAT ARBITRATION AS A RESULT OF THE MATERIAL BREACH.
   (II)  THE  ARBITRATION  PROVIDER SHALL PROVIDE AN INVOICE FOR ANY FEES AND COSTS REQUIRED FOR THE ARBITRATION PROCEEDING TO CONTINUE TO ALL  OF THE  PARTIES  TO  THE  ARBITRATION.
 THE INVOICE SHALL BE PROVIDED IN ITS